bfreskura/kindle_note_parser/README.md

   * Exports in plain *.txt* format.

 ## How to use
-After you clone the repo, you will see *main.py* script in the root of the project.
+After you clone the repository, you will see *export.py* script in the root of the project.
 Run it with:
 ```
-python3 main.py --input-log [/My/Clippings/path] --output-dir [/export/directory] --templates-dir [templates/]
+python3 export.py --input-log [/My/Clippings/path] --output-dir [/export/directory] --templates-dir [templates/]
 ```
-After you run it, it will scan the document and interactively ask you what data you would like to export, and in which format.
+After you run it, it will scan the document and interactively ask you what data you would like to export and in which format.

+You can run ``` python3 export.py -h``` to show the help menu.

 ### Template files
 You have to set the templates folder directory when running the script.
 You can